idaholab/DOVE/README.md

 - **ruff** (for linting and formatting)
 - **commitizen** (for versioning and standardized commits)

-More extensive reference information for developers can be found at https://idaholab.github.io/DOVE/references/developer.html.
+More extensive reference information for developers can be found on the [Developer Reference](https://idaholab.github.io/DOVE/references/developer.html) documentation page.